fast-programmer/outboxer/README.md

 Outboxer is designed to be **Ruby's fastest and most reliable SQL event publisher**.

-It addresses the *dual write problem* that occurs in event driven Ruby on Rails apps where:
+It addresses the *dual write problem* that occurs in event driven Ruby on Rails applications where:

 1. an event row must be created in PostgreSQL or MySQL
 2. that event must also be published to Redis via Sidekiq